Chiropractor Chandler AZ

+Do you notice that you have a pain in your elbow after an intense weight lifting session?
+When you reach for your water bottle, can you feel the pain start?
+Weight lifting can cause that elbow pain because you are overworking a tendon insertion during these lifting sessions.
+The pain can be located on the front, back, inside, or outside of the elbow.
 Pain on the outside of the elbow is called lateral epicondylitis, while pain on the inside is medial epicondylitis.
 The lateral epicondyle is an attachment site from muscles that extend the wrist.
 Meanwhile the medial epicondyle is for wrist flexors.

-Over the counter medications or topic treatments can be applied to decrease the pain and inflammation.
+Over the counter medications or topical treatments can be applied to decrease the pain and inflammation.
 Cortisone injections can be used to decrease the pain and inflammation, especially if the injury is becoming chronic.
 Massage therapy can also be effective at decreasing the pain and muscle spasms.

 Advanced treatment focuses on reducing the muscles spasms and decreasing the inflammation through physiotherapy, stretching, exercises, and massage therapy.
 Proper treatment involves a provider actively working the muscles and tendons through muscle therapy or manual treatments.
 Relaxing the muscles and decreasing the spasms will dramatically reduce the stress on the tendons.
 Techniques such as Graston Technique or Active Release Technique will further increase the speed of healing.These techniques reduce scar tissue in the injured tissue and dramatically reduce the elbow pain, especially in chronic conditions.Don't Let the Pain Go Untreated